The Benefits of Biking vs. RunningAug 17, 2021

 When it comes to heart-pumping, fat-burning, health and fitness boosting, do-anywhere exercise, it’s tough to beat running and cycling.
-All you need for either one are a few key pieces of gear and enough road, trail, or sidewalk to spin your (literal or figurative) wheels long enough to work up a good sweat.
+All you need for either one are a few key pieces of gear and enough road, trail, sidewalk, or indoor space to spin your (literal or figurative) wheels long enough to work up a good sweat.

 But which one can help you burn the most calories, improve your cardiorespiratory fitness to the greatest extent, and generally look and feel the healthiest?
 Let’s take a look at how they differ, so you can figure out which one is the best fit for you.